forderud/WindowsBuildNodeCreator/README.md

 ## Build instructions
 `packer build windows-builder.pkr.hcl`

+### Debugging build problems
 Verbose build output: `set PACKER_LOG=1`

+### RDP connection
+Steps to connect with RDP to the VM during packer build:
+* Edit the VM "Security group" and add an inbound "RDP" firewall rule.
+* Use the VM "Public DNS" name to connect to the VM with the remote desktop client.
+* Use `Administrator` as username and WinRM password from the packer build log.

 ## Prerequisites
 * [Packer](https://developer.hashicorp.com/packer/install) downloaded with `packer.exe` in PATH